 The Bright Ages tells a story about the Middle Ages as one of complexity, one that in our telling begins under a blanket of stars, constructed by an empress who was at once Germanic, Roman, Spanish, Byzantine, and Christian.
 It ends in a cathedral, in front of an emperor who rules over most of Europe and the Americas, with a modern humanist arguing for enslavement of the American natives and a medieval friar arguing for religious tolerance and peace.
 In between, it confronts all the things people “know” about the Middle Ages – vikings, cathedrals, kings, and crusades – with the most recent research made digestible and woven into a coherent story by the 2 most visible medieval historians writing in English, each with a long history of both academic rigor and public engagement.

 An Empire of Memory: The Legend of Charlemagne, the Franks, and Jerusalem before the First Crusade (Oxford UP, 2011).

 “As with all the best exercises in intellectual archaeology, Gabriele’s book raises as many questions as it claims to answer.
 It is a monograph in the very best sense of the term, showing how a field that some might presume mined to exhaustion can still yield up a rich, albeit highly speculative seam of ore.” — Nicholas Vincent, History

 - Winner, Best 1st Book from the Southeastern Medieval Association

 - Buy from Oxford University Press or Amazon

 Apocalypse and Reform from Late Antiquity to the Middle Ages, ed.
-James T. Palmer and Matthew Gabriele (Routledge, 2018). forthcoming.
+James T. Palmer and Matthew Gabriele (Routledge, 2019).
+Buy from Routledge or Amazon.